changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 *Exercise*:

-> Let's say we use the policy that goes left, then right, then left, then right,
+> Let's say we use the policy that goes left, then up, then left, then up,
 > etc. until the game ends after 10 turns.
 What is the return of a game if we
 > play according to this policy?
 Remember at the end of every move the agent is
 > returned to square E.